 2.)
 Posted signage as a visual deterrent

-Something as simple as posting signs visible to job applicants that the company conducts background checks on all employees will prevent un-desirable candidates from applying.
-This will decrease the exposure to negligent hiring claims, and even save you the time and expense of having to run the background check.
+Something as simple as posting signs visible to job applicants that the company conducts background checks on all employees will prevent undesirable candidates from applying.
+This will decrease the exposure to negligent hiring lawsuits, and even save you the time and cost of having to run the background check.

 3. Utilizing accurate and “up to date” information

-Employers must be mindful like any smart consumer…“you get what you pay for”.
-Unfortunately, the majority of employment background screening companies are misrepresenting the truth when they sell you that $10 background check.
-They may claim its comprehensive; however, it barely scratches the surface due to the fact that they are only using stale, inaccurate online databases.
-Employers feel they are immune to negligent hiring claims and not liable since they are conducting these type of background checks.
-However case law has said that the employer can still be held liable for using results of a sub-standard background check.
+Employers must be as mindful as smart consumers should be.
+Unfortunately, the majority of employment background screening companies are misrepresenting the truth when they sell you a $10.00 background check.
+They may claim that it is comprehensive; however, it barely scratches the surface due to the fact that they are only using stale, inaccurate online databases.
+Employers feel they are immune to negligent hiring lawsuits and not liable since they are conducting these type of background checks.
+Case law has said that the employer may still be held liable for using results of a sub-standard background check.

 4. It starts with the employment application